zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Order Cells by Block Number

 The following example creates a new [CellCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L324) and uses the CellCollector to collect cells in order of block numbers for a specific lock script.
-If the order is not specified, the default order is "asc" for the returned result.
+The default order is "asc" for the returned result.

 Example: